A Theory of Direct Randomized Benchmarking: Introduction

 One solution to the limitations of Clifford group RB is \emph{direct randomized benchmarking} \cite{proctor2018direct}.
 Direct RB is a technique that is designed to retain the conceptual and experimental simplicity and efficiency of Clifford group RB while enabling direct benchmarking of a processor's native gates.
 Like all RB protocols, direct RB utilizes random circuits of variable length.
 Furthermore, like Clifford group RB, direct RB's data analysis simply consists of (1) fitting success probability data to a single exponential decay, and (2) rescaling the fit decay rate to obtain an estimate of the benchmarked gates' average infidelity.
 But, unlike Clifford group RB, the varied-length portion of direct RB circuits can consist of randomly sampled layers of a processor's native gates, rather than compiled group operations (see the lower circuit in Fig.~\ref{Fig:schematic}).
 Direct RB therefore enables estimating the average infidelity of native gate layers.
 The only restriction on the gate set that can be benchmarked with direct RB is that it must \emph{generate} a group that is a unitary 2-design (e.g., the $n$-qubit Clifford group).

 Direct RB addresses the main limitations of Clifford group RB, but it has been lacking a theory that proves that it is reliable.
 Those existing theories for RB that are applicable to direct RB \cite{helsen2020general, proctor2018direct, francca2018approximate} provide few guarantees on direct RB's behavior.
 In this paper we provide a detailed introduction to direct RB and two complementary theories of direct RB.
 These theories show that direct RB is reliable---the direct RB success probability follows an exponential decay and the direct RB error rate is the infidelity of the benchmarked gates---and explain why direct RB works.
+Shortly before the completion of this work, Heinrich \emph{et al.}~\cite{Heinrich2022-cs} presented a theory for \emph{filtered RB}, which is a technique that enables RB of general gate sets using random circuits containing i.d.d.~gates from that set, by using a classical post-processing of the data which they call \emph{filtering}.
+That work presents ideas and methods that are distinct from our work here (e.g., they analyze a different kind of RB) using related techniques.